Evanesco-Labs/go-evanesco/README.md

 b.In the case of a PoW block, the most suitable block is determined according to the content of the block broadcast by the block-generating person and the finality is determined (10 minutes)

-Now we are at the stage of **α-testnet**, Evanesco α Chain introduces a system of 7 validators with POA consensus that can support Privacy Account and EVM-compatible privacy-middleware.
-It is very easy to test the functionality of Evanesco.
+Evanesco α Chain introduces a system of 7 validators with POA consensus that can support Privacy Account and EVM-compatible privacy-middleware.

 ## Native Token